Bitcoin Price Prediction: Growth Predictions For The Future

 - Bitcoin was the first cryptocurrency to exist.

-- Adoption and usage of the coin have increased over time.
+- The adoption and usage of the coin have increased over time.

 - Regulatory bodies in government bring attention to the asset in their discussions of rules.